HTB Bull Call Spread Strategy

 HTB (HomeTrust Bancshares, Inc.), in the Financial Services sector, (Banks - Regional industry), listed on NYSE.

-HomeTrust Bancshares, Inc. operates as the bank holding company for HomeTrust Bank that provides a range of retail and commercial banking products and services.
-Its deposit products include savings, money market, and demand accounts, as well as certificates of deposit for individuals, businesses, and nonprofit organizations.
-The company's loan portfolio comprises retail consumer loans, such as one-to-four-family real estate lending, home equity lines of credit, construction and land/lots, indirect auto finance, and consumer lending; and commercial loans that include commercial real estate, construction and development, and commercial and industrial loans.
-It also provides small business administration loans, equipment finance leases, indirect automobile loans, and municipal leases; and cash management and online/mobile banking services.
-As of June 30, 2021, the company operated 41 offices in North Carolina, Upstate South Carolina, East Tennessee, and Southwest Virginia.
-HomeTrust Bancshares, Inc. was founded in 1926 and is headquartered in Asheville, North Carolina.
+HomeTrust Bancshares, Inc. serves as the holding company for HomeTrust Bank, providing a comprehensive array of retail and commercial banking products and services.
+Its deposit offerings include savings, money market, and demand accounts, along with certificates of deposit, catering to individuals, businesses, and nonprofit organizations.
+The company's lending activities encompass various retail consumer loans, such as financing for one-to-four-family real estate, home equity lines of credit, construction and land/lot acquisition, indirect auto loans, and general consumer credit.
+For commercial clients, it offers loans for commercial real estate, construction and development, and industrial purposes.
+Additionally, the company provides specialized financial services like Small Business Administration loans, equipment finance leases, indirect automobile loans, and municipal leases, alongside cash management and online/mobile banking capabilities.
+As of June 30, 2021, HomeTrust Bancshares, Inc. managed 41 branches spread across North Carolina, Upstate South Carolina, East Tennessee, and Southwest Virginia.

-A beta of 0.82 places HTB roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 11.38 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 0.81 places HTB roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
 HTB pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a bull call spread on HTB?